rkalescky/documentation/development_tools/compiling.rst

 compressed using the ``gzip`` command (to create a ".tar.gz" file).

 First unzip the file using the ``gunzip`` command.
-This will create a .tar file
+This will create a .tar file:

 .. code:: bash

     $ gunzip units-1.74.tar.gz

-Then extract the contents of the tar file.
+Then extract the contents of the tar file:

 .. code:: bash